-\emph{Three times you have admired me, three times you do not know who I am, for three times you have seen me in different costume and form.
-The first time you believed me to be a man, in the rigorous prison, where your life was a flattery of my misfortunes.
-The second you admired me woman, when the pomp of your majesty was a dream, a phantom, a shadow.
-The third is today, that being a monster of one kind and another, among the finery of a woman, the weapons of a man adorn me.} \end{quote} Investigating specifically these characters tells us to what extent the model potentially only picks up 'prototypical' scenes of characters, and to what extent it is able to pick up more fine-grained change of roles across scenes within characters.
+Three times you have / admired me, three times you do not know / who I am, for three times you have seen me / in different costume and form./ The first time you believed me to be / a man, in the rigorous / prison, where your life was / a flattery of my misfortunes./ The second you admired me / woman, when the pomp / of your majesty was a dream,/ a phantom, a shadow./ The third is today, that being/ a monster of one kind and another,/ among the finery of a woman,/ the weapons of a man adorn me. \end{quote}

+Investigating specifically these characters tells us to what extent the model potentially only picks up `prototypical’ scenes of characters, and to what extent it is able to pick up more fine-grained change of roles across scenes within characters.

-\paragraph{Data.} We base our study on 109 of Calderón's plays that have previously been classified as non-religious plays of various genres, jointly known as 'comedias', that are available on the CalDraCor part of the DraCor project \parencite{Fischer2020ProgrammableCI}.\footnote{\url{https://dracor.org/cal}}.
-These are orthographically modernized and normalized digital versions of the plays in TEI-XML format.
+\paragraph{Data.} We base our study on all 109 of Calderón's plays that have previously been classified as non-religious plays of various genres, jointly known as `\textit{comedias}’, which are available in the CalDraCor part of the DraCor project (\cite{fischer_2020}).\footnote{See: \url{https://dracor.org/cal}.} These are orthographically modernized and normalized digital versions of the plays in XML-TEI format.
 DraCor segments texts by utterances in the style of classical play scripts, with lines labeled with the speaker.
 The plays are already annotated by act number but lack formal scene division.
-We enriched the plays with scene divisions, determined by stage directions that indicate a character leaving or entering the stage, to obtain a more fine-grained segmentation.
+We enrich all plays with scene divisions, determined by stage directions that indicate a character leaving or entering the stage, to obtain a more fine-grained segmentation.

-In the cast list of each play, all characters are annotated with role information, including 'male' and 'female' labels.
+In the cast list of each play, all characters are annotated with role information, including `male’ and `female’ labels.
 These annotations are based on examination of the texts done by literary scholars as part of the DraCor project.
-Note that the intention of this paper is not to perpetuate the idea of a gender binary, nor to make assertions about gender identity or presentation.
+Note that the intention of this paper is not to perpetuate the idea of a gender binary, nor to make assertions about gender identity.